stillpeyman/stillpeyman/README.md

 > What drives me:

-🎯 Merging creative + technical skills to build human-centered, meaningful tools
+🎯 Merging creative + technical skills to build mindful and purpose-driven tools

 🎯 Lifelong learning with a growth mindset (and a love for making mistakes!)